- Safety and Health Topics

 - MDRO - Multidrug-Resistant Organisms – MRSA.
 OSHA.
 This is the Methicillin-resistant Staphylococcus aureus (MRSA) portion of the multi-drug resistant organism module of OSHA's Hospital eTool.
 This electronic aid provides information (see Disclaimer) to help stop the spread of MRSA among employees and others working in healthcare and other industries.
 Your local public health agency has information on what your community is doing to prevent the spread of MRSA.

-- A Norovirus Outbreak Control Resource Toolkit for Healthcare Settings [305 KB PDF, 1 page].
+- A Norovirus Outbreak Control Resource Toolkit for Healthcare Settings.
 Centers for Disease Control and Prevention (CDC).
 Because of high levels of contact and vulnerable patient populations, healthcare settings can be particularly susceptible to outbreaks of norovirus.
 To help address the challenges of managing and controlling norovirus gastroenteritis outbreaks in healthcare settings, the CDC offers a toolkit for healthcare professionals including up-to-date information, recommended infection control measures, and tools for outbreak response coordination and reporting.

-- Norovirus Factsheet [62 KB PDF*, 4 pages], (2008, May).
-OSHA.
+- Noroviruses.
+(May 2008).
+OSHA Fact Sheet.
 Although noroviruses are currently more of a concern to the general public than to workers, the increasing incidence of norovirus outbreaks exposes many different worker groups, especially healthcare workers (HCWs).

 - Tuberculosis.
 OSHA Safety and Health Topics Page.